penpot/penpot-docs/technical-guide/plugins/create-a-plugin.md

 ## Step 3.
 Create a plugin file

 A plugin file is needed to interact with Penpot and its API.
 You can use either javascript or typescript and it can be placed wherever you like.
 It normally goes alongside the main files inside the `src/` folder.
+We highly recommend labeling your creation as `plugin.js` or `plugin.ts`, depending upon your preferred language.

 You can start with something like this: